 The smoke detectors in the aircraft toilets can also detect vape in certain circumstances, even though it is not technically smoke.
 So if this happens the alarm will sound and you will be found out.

 Is it worth taking the risk of having a sneaky vape?
-If you get caught then at best it could be embarrassing and at worst could put you in deep trouble.
+If you get caught then at best it could be embarrassing and at worst could put you in deep trouble with hefty fines.
 You can read about what happened to one passenger who got caught vaping in the toilet.

 I have heard that they are working on a sensor to detect vape as well as smoke and if that happens you will definitely be caught out.